Neural Radiance Fields for the Real World: A Survey: Computer Vision Tasks beyond Reconstruction

 While major works revolve around single-object or dream-style generation, research interest grows towards expanding this generative capability to larger and more realistic environments.
 For example, Text2NeRF~\cite{zhang2024text2nerf} explores the use of progressive in-painting and depth supervision to enhance the realism of 3D scene generation.
 The generative potential of these approaches has also sparked wide interest in digital human creation.
 Its applications range from 3D human generation~\cite{xiong2023get3dhuman} and 3D face model generation~\cite{chan2022eg3d}, to talking-head synthesis~\cite{guo2021adnerf} and face morphing~\cite{wang2022morf}.

 In addition to generation, \gls{nerf}-based 3D \acrshort{aigc} techniques show promise in scene editing.
-Given a prompt, one can modify the local properties of an object, such as appearance~\cite{kuang2023palettenerf} and geometry~\cite{jambon2023nerfshop}, or manipulate objects within a scene~\cite{zhuang2023dreameditor}.
+NeRF-Editing~\cite{yuan2022nerf} enables users to manipulate scene geometry by editing the mesh extracted from a learned \gls{nerf}.
+Given a text prompt or an exemplar image, one can modify the local properties of an object, such as appearance~\cite{wang2022clip, kuang2023palettenerf} and geometry~\cite{wang2022clip, jambon2023nerfshop}, or manipulate objects within a scene~\cite{zhuang2023dreameditor}.
 Other works focus on altering a scene's global properties while keeping its original structure, performing relighting (see Section 3.4) or stylization~\cite{liu2023stylerf}.
 Recently, Instruct-NeRF2NeRF~\cite{haque2023instructnerf2nerf} has shown compelling editing ability in both local (\textit{e.g.}~appearance) and global (\textit{e.g.}~style) modification using text prompts.

-An important avenue of future research on 3D \add{generation} techniques includes extending related advancements to dynamic content, as explored by MAV3D~\cite{singer2023textto4d}, and further reducing the generation time through amortized optimization as demonstrated by ATT3D~\cite{lorraine2023att3d}.
-We refer our readers to recent surveys~\cite{li2024aigc_survey, zhan2023multimodal} for a detailed discussion on recent advancements of 3D \add{generation} techniques their respective applications.
+An important avenue of future research on 3D generation techniques includes extending related advancements to dynamic content, as explored by MAV3D~\cite{singer2023textto4d}, and further reducing the generation time through amortized optimization as demonstrated by ATT3D~\cite{lorraine2023att3d}.
+We refer our readers to recent surveys~\cite{li2024aigc_survey, zhan2023multimodal} for a detailed discussion on recent advancements of 3D generation techniques and their respective applications.